 Green Springs is a very small village located in the state of Ohio.
-With a population of 1,332 people and two constituent neighborhoods, Green Springs is the 513th largest community in Ohio.
-Green Springs has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,221 people and just one neighborhood, Green Springs is the 552nd largest community in Ohio.
+Green Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Green Springs is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Green Springs doesn't have a public transportation system that people use for their commute.

-The per capita income in Green Springs in 2010 was $19,330, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $77,320 for a family of four.
+The per capita income in Green Springs in 2018 was $28,915, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $115,660 for a family of four.
 However, Green Springs contains both very wealthy and poor people as well.

 The people who call Green Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Green Springs residents report their race to be White, followed by Native American.
-Important ancestries of people in Green Springs include Irish, English, Polish, and Scottish.
+The greatest number of Green Springs residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Green Springs include German, English, Irish, French, and Polish.

 The most common language spoken in Green Springs is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.